 A talented younger who has already played in a World Cup final

-We could soon be hearing a lot more of batter Will Luxton, an exciting young player from Keighley who has captained Yorkshire’s Academy and also represented the England Under 19s in a World Cup final.
+Luxton has previously has captained Yorkshire’s Academy and also represented the England Under 19s in a World Cup final.

-Right-hander Luxton, educated at Bradford Grammar School, skippered the county’s colts in 2021 before helping his country’s teenagers reach the U19 50-over final when they were beaten by India in the Caribbean at the start of 2022.
+The right-hander, educated at Bradford Grammar School, skippered the county’s colts in 2021 before helping his country’s teenagers reach the U19 50-over final when they were beaten by India in the Caribbean at the start of 2022.

 His standout innings was a superb 68 – he helped the Vikings recover from 69-6 – on debut against Northamptonshire at Scarborough in late July, a match that eventually ended up as a rainy No Result.